AlibabaCloudDocs/ros/intl.zh-CN/资源类型/ECS/ALIYUN::ECS::CopyImage.md

 {
   "ROSTemplateFormatVersion": "2015-09-01",
   "Parameters": {
+    "KMSKeyId": {
+      "Type": "String",
+      "Description": "The ID of the key used to encrypt the image."
+    },
     "DestinationRegionId": {
       "Type": "String",
       "Description": "ID of the region to where the destination custom image belongs."